 Our performances, programs, and off-site events reach nearly 80,000 residents and visitors every year.
 In addition to Bardavon programming, audiences also enjoy many events hosted by outside community groups in our venues.
 Residencies provide 3,300 regional students with workshops and assemblies in their own schools, and the Bardavon-produced Celebration of Lights Parade draws over 5,000 to Downtown Poughkeepsie.

 Through our education program, we partner with regional schools to offer unique arts-based learning experiences for students and innovative teaching tools for educators.

-Among our high-quality education programs for students in Kindergarten through grade 12 over the last 20 years have been the Young Playwrights Festival; Night of the Big Bands; IABAS Traditional Brazilian Band; Circus Goes Green; Arm of the Sea Theatre; the Hudson Valley Philharmonic Classroom to Concert Program; and Hip Hop Theater.
+Among our high-quality education programs for students in Kindergarten through grade 12 over the last 20 years have been the Young Playwrights Festival, Night of the Big Bands, IABAS Traditional Brazilian Ban, Circus Goes Green, Arm of the Sea Theatre, the Hudson Valley Philharmonic Classroom to Concert Program, and Hip Hop Theater.

 Our group sales draw a variety of special interest organizations.
 For just $6, patrons of all ages can attend inspiring shows such as Daytime Performances and HVP Young People’s Concerts, films, residency performances, and the Matinees & Music series for seniors – often with free bus transportation.
 We reach out to thousands of low-income neighbors every year through ticket donations to human services agencies, inner-city schools, and a variety of other community groups.

-The continued restoration and preservation of our two historic theaters are also vital aspects of our mission.
+The continued restoration and preservation of our historic theater are also vital aspects of our mission.